Zylann/SnowfeetEngine/README.md

 The engine is in its early stages of development, so lots of code is WIP, breaking changes may occur, and the main platform I develop on/for is win32 with Visual Studio 2013.
-However, the engine is aimed at being cross-platform (desktop or maybe mobile), so any platform-specific code can go in separate implementation files (no #ifdef of the death please).
+However, the engine is aimed at being cross-platform (desktop or maybe mobile), so any platform-specific code can go in separate implementation files.
-Thanks to Premake, it's easy to maintain project files for multiple platforms.

 Engine structure
 =================